Our Walkathon Fundraising Websites Make It Easy to Raise Money Online

 a Walk-a-thon: Timeline & Planner

-Walk-a-thon Guides & Articles
+Walk-a-thon Guides and Articles

-Here you’ll learn when to start your fundraising walk planning, which steps to consider first, how to recruit participants & sponsors, logistical considerations not to be ignored, tips for marketing your walk-a-thon, and much more.
-Intended to guide the first-time walk-a-thon planner, this guide offers a complete reference to everything practical and necessary when it comes to putting on a successful walk-a-thon, bowl-a-thon, swim-a-thon, or similar nonprofit crowdfunding event.
+Here you’ll learn when to start your fundraising walk planning, which steps to consider first, how to recruit participants and sponsors, logistical considerations not to be ignored, tips for marketing your walk-a-thon, and much more.
+Intended to guide the first-time walk-a-thon planner, this guide offers a complete reference to everything practical and necessary when putting on a successful walk-a-thon, bowl-a-thon, swim-a-thon, or similar nonprofit crowdfunding event.
 If your organization has a walk-a-thon fundraiser on the horizon or is considering hosting a walk-a-thon, start here.Learn More

-- Participants complete the required mileage at their convenience, within a week, month, or another specified period.
+- Participants complete the required mileage at their convenience within a week, month, or another specified period.
 This can make it easier for busy people to fit the walk into their schedule.

 Dog Walk Fundraisers

 A Color Run is a non-competitive walkathon or Fun Run where participants and observers throw brightly colored paint on the runners.
-All participants should wear white to start to make the most of the colorful splashes.
+All participants should wear white to make the most of the colorful splashes.
 Color run fundraisers are safe for everyone to participate in when using non-toxic paint.
 Color runs offer a great spin on a classic walkathon and are a popular choice for nonprofit and school fundraising events.Learn More